 How to Avoid Buying a Used Ford Explorer With Transmission Problems

-There are several ways to test for issues with a transmission prior to purchasing a used vehicle.
-Since most transmission issues can only be detected while the vehicle is moving and shifting through gears, it’s important to set up a test drive before buying any used vehicle that might be prone to transmission issues.
+There are several ways to test for issues with a transmission before purchasing a used vehicle.
+Since most transmission issues can only be detected while the vehicle is moving and shifting through gears, it’s crucial to set up a test drive before buying any used vehicle that might be prone to transmission issues.
 During the test drive, pay close attention as the vehicle moves through gears during acceleration and slowing down.
 If you feel lurching, surging, or shuttering while driving, it’s best to have it checked by a mechanic.

-Should you buy a used Ford Escape?
+Should You Buy a Used Ford Escape?